owenshen24/golb/contents/muse/Why-P-values-Are-Problematic.md

 This is wrong.
 If A makes B more probable, then the lack of B does not necessarily mean A is now *improbable*.

-### 2. p-values DON'T represent the magnitude of the effect size
+### p-values don't represent the magnitude of the effect size

 Imagine three different interventions to improve student test scores, which are given by $N(\mu = 50, \sigma = 10)$.